JakeBx/odds_analysis/README.md

 ### Caveats
 * This is old code, I haven't run it for some months and it is possible the page layouts have changed.
 Feel free to fork and submit merge requests.

+### Requirements
+You are going to need jupyter, selenium + chrome driver, pandas and some other things.
+I didn't make a requirements.txt because I remember the web driver being a bit tricky.